stevenrobertson/sd-docs/report/filtering.md

 than, say, white noise.

-2D object recognition in our brains depends on recognition of sharp discontinuities in images [TODO: CITE(I have papers which you can cite to show this, you don't even have to read 'em if you don't have time).]
+2D object recognition in our brains depends on recognition of sharp discontinuities in images [CITE].
 Since so much of our neural hardware depends on discontinuities at object boundaries, they become important.
 However, our algorithm runs in the discrete domain; ultimately the results get sent to monitors.
 As a result, the perfect curves in